USCC-LAB/Weekly/README.md

 # Contribution
 Contributing is welcome, please use GitHub issue and Pull Request to contribute!
 Notice that you should follow the `coding style` and send PR to `dev/master branch`.

+# For all administrators
+Forbid to force push on `master` and `dev/master` branch.
+Commit messages is such a treasure for each project on Github.
+One of risks of force push is to rearrange all commit messages if you use `git rebase`.
+It's possible to remove the merge notification message.
+We could retrieve lots of information from that kind of messages including the number of PR merged and branch name for briefly introducing what this PR for.